Those lucky folk born in June, get not one but TWO birthstones. Here’s all you’ve ever wanted to know about these gorgeous gems…

 Nacreous pearls, the ones we associate with commercial jewellery production, predominantly come from two molluscan bivalves or clams.
 Nacre (calcium carbonate) forms in layers within the shells and builds up to make a pearl when an irritating microscopic object is trapped within.
-As the nacre layers form as a self defence mechanism against a potentially harmful irritant, it is rarely a grain of sand that starts the process as is commonly believed.
+The nacre layers form as a self defence mechanism against a potentially harmful irritant – it is rarely a grain of sand that starts the process as is commonly believed.

 You may have heard of freshwater pearls and seawater pearls.
 The freshwater ones are made by river mussels and the seawater ones by pearl oysters.
 For many, many years the only way of finding pearls was to open shells and hope you’d find one.
 Consequently, it was time consuming and costly and pearls were incredibly valuable.
-Nowadays, entirely natural pearls fetch a fortune and most are cultured or have man’s intervention in their production.
+Nowadays, entirely natural pearls fetch a fortune and thus most are cultured or have man’s intervention in their production.

 This can result in pearls being grown in six months or so.
 When examined under the microscope it is clear to see the difference between an entirely natural pearl and a cultured one.
 The natural pearl is composed of concentric growth rings of nacre while the beaded, cultured one will present a solid centre with a thin layer of nacre surrounding it.

 Pearls come in a variety of colours with black or Tahitian pearls being the rarest.
-They are almost always cultured and rarely black!
+They are almost always cultured and actually rarely black!
 They vary in colour from green & silver to aubergine purple, almost peacock like with their iridescence.
 Most pearls are creamy white and have a wonderful sheen that seems to display many different colours.

 Aside for it being the birthstone for June, pearls are also associated with innocence and purity in many cultures and a tradition of brides wearing pearls on their wedding day has grown from this belief.

-It became fashionable during the Arts & Craft movement and was also favoured by Lalique and Tiffany during the Art Nouveau period.
+It became fashionable during the Arts & Craft movement and was also favoured by Lalique and Tiffany & Co during the Art Nouveau period.
 All valued its ethereal quality.
-It became fashionable again during the Twentieth century, both by the ‘Flower Power’ movement in the Sixties and the New Agers of the nineteen nineties who were looking for more natural beauty and inspiration from nature.
+It became fashionable again during the Twentieth century, both by the Flower Power movement in the Sixties and the New Agers of the nineties who were looking for more natural beauty and inspiration from nature.